What are the summer dates for 2019? The 2019 Remick Leadership summer program is June 27-July 25.

 Who should I select as an on-site mentor?
 Mentors are considered the on-site supervisors for the internship which occurs during the first school year after the completion of the first summer session.
 The mentor must be a state certified school administrator.
 This person is typically a building principal or diocesan leader.
 We advise selecting a trustworthy individual that will advocate for and support your leadership development.

 Are there any exceptions to the requirement that all applicants have a recent GRE score (ex. an earned graduate or postgraduate degree, a recent MAT or GMAT score)?
 No. Applications without a recent GRE score will be considered incomplete.
-We recommend that all applicants sit for the GRE by January 1, 2018 to ensure that official scores are received by the University before the application deadline.

 Are there any other resources to help with tuition?
 Yes.
 Host schools, dioceses, and religious communities often help support participants by paying a share of their tuition.
 In return, participants may be required to commit to remaining employed with the sponsoring group for a period of years.
 This employment agreement is arranged between the candidate and the scholarship provider.
 Other organizations, both regional and national, often offer scholarships to accepted applicants.